How to Grow Your Impact and Income with Assessments [Behind-the-Scenes Tutorial]Sep 02, 2020

 When you bring this to bear in your assessment project, you are just going to create so much value if you do this well.
 Learn assessment skills.
 They will serve you like nothing else.
 I could tell you that my assessment skills is the main thing that has created so much success for me.

 Get Started (12:04)

 Hopefully, you enjoy this video.
 If you have, please let me know if you're going to move forward with learning more about assessments.
 If you have questions about how to improve your organizational assessment skills, we can talk about getting access to my e-course on the Consultant’s Toolbox, where I have a whole lot more details on how you go about doing an assessment.
-Or you can talk to Jen and I, and we could talk to you about creating a custom package for you.

 One of the things that I did when I was learning how to take my assessment skills for organizations and apply it to customers, because I never really did it with customers and it's a little different.
 I hired somebody to be this like backstage coach that nobody knew about.
 I paid her on the side, landed the work, and it was great.

 Then I discovered, you know what, I can offer customer assessments just as well as I could do leadership and employee.
 Once I started doing that, customer assessments are a nice price tag.
 They were all a hundred thousand dollars a piece.
 It was definitely worth investing in that development.
 Just think about that one.